useshortcut/api-cookbook/windows-set-up-instructions.md

 Different operating systems have different command line interfaces.

-**On Mac:**
+**On Windows:**
-Open Applications, then click Utilities.
-Click the Terminal app to open the command line.
+You may have to try a few ways to find your command line - different versions of Windows have different ways of accessing the command line.

-**On Linux:**
+- Go to the Start menu or screen, and enter "Command Prompt" in the search field.
-Check in Applications in either the Accessories folder or the Applications folder for the Terminal app.
+- Go to Start menu then click Windows System.
+Click Command Prompt to open the command line.
-If you're running a distro that doesn't have Terminal in one of those places, you probably know how to launch it. :)
+- Go to Start menu the click All Programs.
+Click into Accessories, then click Command Prompt.

 Once you have a command line window open, its time to check your current Python version.